 What’s more, these are probably the coolest looking gloves I’ve ever seen.
 If you like a bit of flare to your gear, then I think you’ve found the gloves for you.
 They come in a range of different designs, from a gold dragon to the flag of Brazil.

 Don’t worry, these aren’t a superficial pair of gloves that are more style and substance.
 They’ve got the quality to back-up their bold designs.
-They’re made using genuine leather materials, which as I’ve mentioned already, are the most durable type of gloves.
+They’re made using genuine leather materials, which as I’ve mentioned already, is incredibly durable and long lasting.

-They also feature a Velcro hook and loop closure system that allows the gloves to fit securely to you hand with no slippage.
-I have heard these gloves have a bit of a break in period, however that’s completely normal and to be expected with any pair of new boxing gloves.
+They also feature a Velcro hook and loop closure system that allows them to fit securely to you hand with no slippage.
+I have heard these have a bit of a break in period, however that’s completely normal and to be expected with any pair of new boxing gloves.

-Next up we’ve got the TITLE Pro Style Boxing Gloves, an incredibly affordable, yet high quality pair of gloves from one of the world's most renowned brand.
+Next up we’ve got the TITLE Pro Style Boxing Gloves, an incredibly affordable, yet high quality pair from one of the world's most renowned brands.